Bull case

 Common questions answered from live analyst data and company financials.

-DGX trades at 17.6x times forward earnings.
-The stock currently trades at a discount to the broader market.
-Based on current multiples versus the peer group, the relative model signals significantly undervalued.
+DGX trades at 18.1x times forward earnings.
+The stock's valuation is broadly in line with the broader market.
+Based on current multiples versus the peer group, the relative model signals cheap versus peers.
 Whether the stock is over or undervalued ultimately depends on whether consensus earnings estimates are achievable.